sanskrit/raw_etexts_english/blogs/manasataramgini/2004-03-18_french-wine-practical-symbolism.md

 +++
-title = "French wine: practicalxa0symbolism?"
+title = "French wine: practical symbolism?"

 +++
 Malhotra had once mentioned in his blog that French wine may be a major